How to Catch Up on Retirement Savings: Strategies for 30s and Beyond

 No, your Social Security retirement benefits are based on your lifetime earnings.
 The SSA indexes your actual earnings to account for increases in average wages.
 Then, they calculate your average indexed monthly earnings using your highest 35 years of earnings and apply a formula to determine your benefit amount.

 If you don’t have 35 years of earnings, your benefit will be lower than if you worked longer.
-Any additional work you do can increase your future benefit by replacing a zero earnings year.
-You should receive a Social Security Statement yearly that estimates your monthly retirement benefit at different start ages.
+Any additional work you do can increase your future benefits by replacing a year of zero earnings.
+You can view your benefit estimate and earnings record at any time by creating an online account to access your Social Security information.

 Is It Too Late to Start Saving For Retirement?